Conquer your student debt. Refinance now.

-Refinancing your student loans can be a great option for those who aren’t utilizing a federal repayment program and are looking to get a better rate, or lower monthly payment.
+Refinancing your student loans can be a great option for borrowers who aren’t utilizing a federal repayment program and are looking to get a better interest rate, or lower monthly payment.

 But do you have a high enough credit score to refinance?
-And if you don’t, what steps can you take to improve your credit score?
+And if you don’t have a good credit score, what steps can you take to improve a bad credit score?
 Let’s find out:

 Credit Score Needed to Refinance with Earnest

 Our eligibility requirements1 to apply for student loan refinancing include a credit score of 650 or above.
 This falls in the ‘fair’ range for a credit score.
 Possible scores fall between 300 (poor) to 850 (excellent).